About Supplemental Instruction (SI)

 Access to Additional Tutoring

-Students in SI courses benefit from an additional two hours of tutoring each week with their SI leader.
+Students in SI courses may benefit from an additional two hours of tutoring each week with their SI leader.
 These tutoring hours provide personalized, one-on-one support to students who want it.

 FAQ's